philfrei/AudioCue-maven/README.md

       <version>1.0.0</version>
     </dependency>

 The API can be generated via the Javadoc tool.
 At this time, the API for this project and the earlier [Gradle-based AudioCue](https://github.com/philfrei/AudioCue) are identical.
-A public is available [here](http://adonax.com/AudioCue/api).
+This API can be viewed [here](http://adonax.com/AudioCue/api).

 ## Usage
 ### Basic playback (for "fire-and-forget" use)